howardyclo/learn-to-highlight-movies/README.md

 ## Problem Definition and Methods

 Unlike the other image or speech based approaches, we mainly formalize our movie highlights retrieval task as a **document classification** problem.
-Each document represents all comments appeared within a movie clip of fixed time interval.
+Each document represents all comments within a movie clip of a fixed length of time interval.
 We classify if the document is **POS** (highlights) or **NEG** (non-highlights) in a **supervised learning** manner.

 We also explore the other two methods for comparing the performances and discuss their pros and cons in the end of the article, so here we'll focus on these three methods:
 - **Count-based**